 EventCollection events = (EventCollection)o;

 The second part of the GetSessions() method loops through the deserialized objects and copies them into our own Session model class.
-When accessing web services controlled by other parties it’s usually a good idea not to rely too heavily on their object model, since they could change it at any time.
+When accessing web services controlled by other parties, it’s usually a good idea not to rely too heavily on their object model, since it could change at any time.
 This also enables us to perform data conversions and validation before using the web service data in the rest of the application.

 foreach (var evnt in events.@event) {